syntaqx/weightloss-journal/README.md

 - __Todays Weight__: 186.8

-Last night while I was on the treadmill trying to get my 10k steps and 5 miles for the day covered, I was listening to some videos covering articles regarding protein, givenn that I wanted to buy some protein powder to hopefully make it significantly easier for me to acheive my protein goals (it's been a struggle).
+Last night while I was on the treadmill trying to get my 10k steps and 5 miles for the day covered, I was listening to some videos covering articles regarding protein, given that I wanted to buy some protein powder to hopefully make it significantly easier for me to acheive my protein goals (it's been a struggle).
 Some of the information I found out is:

 - 50% of Americans aren't even hitting their minimum protein goal